 What are the key messages you want to communicate?

-Be as clear as possible on what one or two main messages you want to deliver, as this will be the core of your video.
-As tempting as it is, don’t dilute the impact of your video by trying to pack in too much information and too many different ideas.
+Be as clear as possible in your creative brief on what one or two main messages you want to deliver, as this will be the core of your video.
+As tempting as it is, don’t dilute the impact of your video project by trying to pack in too much information and too many different ideas.
 Keeping your video focused on one or two messages will make sure that the information is clear and precise.

 What style are you looking for?